What is the Credential Service?

 - Lets you share your application materials with the Committee on Prehealth Advising (COPA), the MIT faculty members who will write a committee letter to accompany your application if you request it

-- Sends letters, including the COPA letter (if applicable), electronically to application services
+- Sends letters, including the COPA letter (if applicable), electronically to AMCAS

 Opening an Account

-If you are applying for a 2022 entry to medical/health profession school, you can open an account anytime from February 8 – February 12, 2021 at 5pm.
+If you are applying for a 2023 entry to medical school, you can open an account anytime from February 8 – February 11, 2022 at 5pm.
 Make sure you are on the prehealth email list to get reminders.
 Not on the prehealth email list?
 Just email firstname.lastname@example.org with the subject: “Please add me to the [year] prehealth email list.”
 (Use the year you plan to enter medical school, not the year you graduate from MIT.)